Trip around Estonia

 Day 1, Friday

 Early morning (8am), we welcome you with home-made cookies and we say goodbye to Tallinn.
 We drive to Haapsalu and we visit its nice city center, its castle and promenade.
+We drink hot tea and taste Kalev Chocolate factory products at the renovated Haapsalu railway station.
 Then we drive towards the summer-capital of Estonia: Pärnu.
 We first take lunch in the most famous restaurant of the city: Steffani pizzeria!
-Then we spend our calories with a walk in the city center and by the beach (there is quite a big one there).
-In the end of the afternoon, we let you refill your stock of supplies in a grocery store and we continue our drive towards South-Estonia until our hotel in Tartu.
-In the second biggest city of Estonia, Tartu, also known as student city, we will advise you where to find restaurant with student friendly prices and how to spend your free time here.
+We’ll taste some local pastry and then we spend our calories with a walk in the city center and by the popular beach area.
+In the end of the afternoon, we stop in Viljandi, to discover this folklore-hearted little town and drive to Tartu, our home for the next two nights.
+Tartu, the second biggest city of Estonia is also known as student city or actually a university with a town as the biggest university of Estonia is located here.
+We will advise you where to find restaurant with student friendly prices and how to spend your free evening here.

 Day 2, Saturday

-After breakfast, we discover South-Estonian most important places: the highest “mountain” of the Baltics called Suur Munamägi, the deepest lake in Estonia in Rõuge, the kingdom of Setomaa and its museum, the city of Võru and the winter-capital of Estonia called Otepää.
-We have a traditional lunch in Tsäimaja restaurant.
-If we are on schedule, we can walk in the forest of Taevaskoja (Heaven’s Hills).
+After breakfast in our 5* hostel, we discover South-Estonian most important places: the highest “mountain” of the Baltics called Suur Munamägi, the deepest lake in Estonia in Rõuge, the kingdom of Setomaa and its museum with a local guide, the city of Võru and the winter-capital of Estonia called Otepää.
+We hug trees, taste some local pastries and have a traditional lunch in Tsäimaja restaurant.
 In the afternoon we will have a walking tour in the famous university-city Tartu.
-We will adive you again, where to go for dinner and what else to do in Tartu on Saturday evening.
+We will advise you again, where to go for dinner and what else to do in Tartu on Saturday evening.

 Day 3, Sunday